Word@Work, Let God's Word energise your working day!

 At that time the disciples came to Jesus and asked, 'Who, then, is the greatest in the kingdom of heaven?'
 (NIVUK)

 The question appears to be unnecessary.
-The obvious answer is, "God"!
+The obvious answer is, ‘God’!
 But the disciples were not really asking that question at all.
-What they probably meant was, "Which of us will be the greatest in Your government, Jesus, when You set up Your kingdom in Israel?"
+As the story continues it is clear that they meant, ‘Which of us will be the greatest in Your government, Jesus, when You set up Your kingdom in Israel?’

 That theme continues in Matthew 20:20-28 where the mother of James and John (whose father was Zebedee) asked Jesus that her boys might be in senior positions when Jesus became King.
 The indignation of the ten other disciples shows that this matter was not far below the surface.
 Perhaps they thought that Jesus had already set up Peter, James and John for such roles because He selected them only to be involved at the raising of Jairus' daughter and the transfiguration (and later at Gethsemane).

 The issue continues to riddle the church.
-Little people who want to be important think that they can use the church to glorify themselves.
+Little people who crave importance use the church to glorify themselves.
 Big people who have bigger ambitions may try to create a spiritual empire.
 And between the extremes are a myriad of people who gain a thrill from manipulating the church from behind the scenes.
 But only God is the greatest, because He is the Lord.
 Compared to Him, nobody is great.
-And yet there is something in most of us that longs for greatness, recognition and glory.
-However if we seek it for ourselves we will lose everything (Matthew 16:26); but if we seek His kingdom and His righteousness first, then He will give us everything else we need (Matthew 6:33).
+And yet there is something in most of us that long for greatness, recognition and glory.
+However, if we seek it for ourselves we will lose everything (Matthew 16:26); but if we seek His kingdom and His righteousness first, then He will give us everything else we need (Matthew 6:33).

 Prayer